 I am an Adjunct Professor in Empirical Methods at Harvard Kennedy School of Government, and work as a Senior Research Fellow at the Center for International Development (CID) at Harvard University.
 At CID, I am mostly involved in research projects aimed at helping governments to rethink their development strategies both at the national and sub-national levels.
 All of our engagements are tackled by multidisciplinary teams, staffed with Harvard scholars and CID Fellows specialized in the specific expertise required in each case.
-Since I joined CID in 2014, I have been involved in projects in Mexico, Panama, Peru and Venezuela, and at the sub-national level in Mexico I have worked in Chiapas, and Hermosillo-Sonora
+Since I joined CID in 2014, I have been involved in projects at the national level in Mexico, Panama, Peru and Venezuela, and at the sub-national level in Mexico I have worked in Chiapas, and Hermosillo-Sonora

 Before joining the field of international development, I worked for ten years in corporate finance and business development in Latin America, performing as Director of Finance for the Cisneros Group of Companies (1997-2003), Head of Corporate Finance for Mercantil Servicios Financieros (2005-2007), and Business Vice-President for Sony Pictures and Entertainment Latin America (2008-2009).